 Nationally recognized as a leading litigator, Bernice maintains a comprehensive commercial insurance litigation practice which includes general insurance defence, professional errors and omissions, product liability, construction, subrogation and coverage.
-She also practises in the areas of municipal liability and administrative law.
+She also practises in the areas of municipal liability, class actions and administrative law.

 Bernice has appeared before all levels of court in Manitoba, the Federal Court of Canada and various tribunals.
 Although Bernice excels in court, she is equally proficient in guiding clients through alternative dispute resolution and mediation proceedings to achieve resolution.

 She has received multiple distinctions for her work as a commercial litigation, professional liability and municipal practitioner.
 Bernice became a Fellow of the American College of Trial Lawyers, one of the premier legal associations in North America, in 2020.

 As chair of the litigation practice, Bernice leads a team of high-performing lawyers in the firm’s market-leading litigation practice.
 Bernice is also a member of the firm’s Executive Committee.